Robin Greenfield

-Robin Greenfield (born August 28, 1986), who until February 2023 called himself Rob Greenfield, is an American environmental activist and adventurer.
+Robin Greenfield (born August 28, 1986), formerly known as Rob Greenfield, is an American environmental activist.
 He is known for raising awareness for sustainability issues, often through attention-grabbing tactics.

-Greenfield is also a writer, speaker, and humanitarian.

 Early life

 Greenfield was born and raised in Ashland, Wisconsin, where he and his three siblings were raised by a (non-religious) Jewish single mother.
-At the age of 18 he became an Eagle Scout, the highest rank in Boy Scouts.
+At the age of 18 he became an Eagle Scout.

 After graduating from Ashland High School in northern Wisconsin, Greenfield attended the University of Wisconsin–La Crosse, graduating with a Bachelor of Science degree in biology.
 He traveled to six continents throughout his time in university and upon graduation.
 In 2011, Greenfield relocated to San Diego, California.